 In today’s electronic age, tiny components like sensors are widespread in the gadgets that comprise processors and circuit boards.
 In this contemporary era, devices automatically coordinate with each other, and this is what the future demands, especially for production plants where one machine needs to react to others dynamically.
 Therefore, sensors have their own importance, and it is not feasible to link these elements with cables for power requirements.

 In contrast, these components have to generate their own power, which can be done with the assistance of a thermoelectric material that can convert heat to the electronic form of energy.
-This is made possible by the Seebeck effect in which the temperature difference between two dissimilar metals can generate electrical power.
+This is made possible by the Seebeck effect, in which the temperature difference between two dissimilar metals can generate electrical power.

 A new patent AT520361A2 titled “Heusler alloy” filed by Avl List Gmbh has been published, which discloses an alloy along with the process of producing a device named thermoelectric generator by utilizing this alloy.
-The disclosed apparatus has cold and warm sides where the warm side is attached to the external device’s warm side in order to acquire the required temperature difference and generate electric power.
+The disclosed apparatus has cold and warm sides where the warm side is attached to the external device’s warm side to acquire the required temperature difference and generate electric power.